Fort Tiracol: History

 It is believed that the fort was originally crudely built by Khem Sawant Bhonsle, the Raja of Sawantwadi, in the 17th century.
 The site chosen was a hillock on the Northern (right) bank of the river, which gave a commanding view of the Arabian sea.
 The Bhonsles of Sawantwadi kept a sizeable fleet of navy vessels which sheltered in the Tiracol River.
 The fort initially consisted of 12 guns, a barrack and a chapel.

 In 1746, the Portuguese under the 44th Viceroy of Goa, Pedro Miguel de Almeida waged war against the Raja of Sawantwadi, as a retaliation to constant border raids.
 On 16 November 1746, de Almeida brought the Portuguese fleet up to the River, waged a fierce maritime engagement against the naval forces of the Raja of Sawantwadi in which the Portuguese defeated the Sawantwadi forces utterly.
 Several skirmishes on land followed and Fort Tiracol was finally surrendered on 23 November 1746 to the Portuguese.

 The fort became an important part of Portuguese maritime defences; being extensively revamped in 1764.
-It remained in Portuguese control till December 1961 when the last of Portuguese territorial positions in the subcontinent were forcibly annexed by India.
+It remained in Portuguese control till December 1961 when the Portuguese forces in the subcontinent were defeated by India.

 On 17 February 1819, following the defeat of the Marathas, a treaty was signed by Raja Bhonsle Khem Sawunt of Sawantwadi who recognised British suzerainty.
 This treaty effectively abolished the strategic importance of the fort, as it became an enclave in territory controlled by British allies.